rubyworks/rc/README.md

 Beyond mere namespacing, some tools might utilize profiles for a more specific purpose fitting the tool.
 Consult the tool's documentation for details.

+Configurations can also be pulled in from other gems using the `from` option.

+    config :qed, :profile=>'simplecov', :from=>'qed'

+As long as a project includes its `.rubyrc` file (and any imported files) in it's gem package, it's possible to share configurations in this manner.

 ## Customization